site-78/legal-codex/docs/Title II. Foundation Structure/II. Foundation Administration.md

 A. This article outlines the Foundation's administration structure, responsibilities, and powers of each rank within the administration.

-B. The ACF-Gamma administration comprises of (in order of hierarchy) The Administrator & Vice Administrator, O5 Command, the Facility Director, Facility Administration, department command.
+B. The ACF-Gamma administration comprises of (in order of hierarchy) The Administrator & Evil Administrator, O5 Council, the Site Director, department command.

 ---

 # §2.
-The Administrator & Vice Administrator
+The Administrator & Evil Administrator

-A. The Administrator and Vice Administrator have absolute control over all matters relating to lore, development, capital, or as otherwise deemed by relevant regulations.
+A. The Administrator and Evil Administrator have absolute control over all matters relating to lore, development, capital, or as otherwise deemed by relevant regulations.

-B. The Administrator and Vice Administrator are considered the owners of ACF-Gamma.
+B. The Administrator and Evil Administrator are considered the owners of Site-78.

-C. The Administrator and Vice Administrator may alter any Foundation legislation, policy, executive order, or any other regulation.
+C. The Administrator and Evil Administrator may alter any Foundation legislation, policy, executive order, or any other regulation.

-D. The Administrator and Vice Administrator may only increase, decrease, or void punishments with a valid reason.
+D. The Administrator and Evil Administrator may only increase, decrease, or void punishments with a valid reason.

 ---